longer better life

 Living a longer but also a better life

 The face of care for the elderly as we know it has been changing rapidly over the last decade.
-Traditional care or residential homes, once the only option available to many people needing more help than could be offered by family members, has begun to undergo a rather quiet revolution.
+Traditional care or residential homes were once the only option available to many people needing more help.
+But the care sector has begun to undergo a rather quiet revolution.
 But like most revolutions this one is becoming louder, stronger and demanding to have its own voice.
 The name of this revolution is live-in-care, and the evidence of the benefits of a live-in carer are irrefutable.

-The pandemic has exposed many of the flaws in the care system in its current state.
-It has laid bare the shocking failings that the approach we currently take towards out elderly population has.
-Of course the pandemic alone is not entirely responsible for the shocking shortfalls that have taken place over the last couple of years.
-Brexit has seen some huge changes in staffing for adult social care.
-In 2019/2020 the staff turnover rate in adult care was staggering with a 30.4% of people leaving their positions, the equivalent of 430,000 people.
-With so many of the individuals filling the voids in the care system coming from abroad, it isn’t difficult to surmise that this is a situation that is only likely to get worse.
+The Covid pandemic exposed many of the flaws in the care system in its current state.
+It laid bare the shocking failings that the most common approach to elderly care has.
+Of course the pandemic alone was not entirely responsible for the shocking shortfalls in staffing levels.
+Brexit led to huge changes in staffing for adult social care.
+In 2019/2020 the staff turnover rate in adult care was staggering with a 30.4%.
+This is the equivalent of 430,000 people.
+With many people filling the voids in the care system coming from abroad, this situation is likely to get worse.

 Statistics on live in care